System Information Decomposition: Information Decomposition

 \subsection{Information Theory Framework}

 Shannon's classical information theory has provided a robust foundation for understanding information entropy \cite{shannon2001mathematical}.
-Mutual information and conditional entropy further decompose information and joint entropy according to the pairwise relationship between variables, which can be intuitively shown in Venn diagrams \ref{fig:Info}, a precise tool for depicting the information composition within systems.
-In this paper, we explore the potential of Venn diagrams to provide valuable insights into the complex decomposition of multivariate systems and extend the entropy decomposition methods of classical information theory.
+Mutual information and conditional entropy further decompose information and joint entropy according to the pairwise relationship between variables, which can be intuitively shown in Venn diagrams \ref{fig:Info}.
+In this paper, we explore the potential of Venn diagrams to provide valuable insights into the decomposition of multivariate systems and extend the entropy decomposition approach of classical information theory.